simplex-chat/simplex-chat/edge-messaging.md

 2. Alice sends an out-of-band message to Bob via the alternative channel that both Alice and Bob trust (see [Edge-messaging protocol abstract](#edge-messaging-protocol-abstract) above).
 The message includes:
    - the unique "public" key (`EK`) that Bob should use to encrypt messages.
    - the sender connection URI `SU` for Bob to use.
-3. Bob, having receieved the out-of-band message from Alice, accepts the connection:
+3. Bob, having received the out-of-band message from Alice, accepts the connection:
    1. he generates a new random public/private key pair (sender key - `SK`) that he did not use before for him to sign requests to Alice's server to send the messages.
    2. he prepares the first message for Alice to confirm the connection.
 This message includes:
       - previously generated "public" key `SK` that will be used by Alice's server to verify Bob's requests to send messages.
-      - optionally, any information that allows Alice to identify Bob (e.g., in graph-chat protocol it is Bob's chat profile, but it can be any other information).
+      - optionally, any information that allows Alice to identify Bob (e.g., in [graph-chat protocol][7] it is Bob's chat profile, but it can be any other information).
-      - optionally, any other additional information (e.g., Bob could pass the details of another connection and a new "public" key for Alice to send reply messages to Bob).
+      - optionally, any other additional information (e.g., Bob could pass the details of another connection including sender connection URI and a new "public" encryption key for Alice to send reply messages to Bob, also see [graph-chat protocol][7]).
    3. he encrypts the message by the "public" key `EK` (that Alice provided via the out-of-band message).
    4. he sends the encrypted message to the connection URI `SU` to confirm the connection (that Alice provided via the out-of-band message).
 This request to send the first message does not need to be signed.
 4. Alice retrieves Bob's message from the server via recipient connection URI `RU`: